feliperosilva/ToDo-List-App/README.md

 4. Choose categories for each task;
 5. Filter tasks by categories, status or deadline;
 6. Delete a task;
+7. The application handles errors such as: missing a task or wrong date format.

 ## Versions used in this project:
 - Python 3.12.2